 You’re a ticket number.

-Support is one of the best ways to see how things are actually going.
-You can identify common questions, analyze problems, and learn what to promise and not promise.
-The only way to investigate some of these issues is to give humans an opportunity to interact with other humans on a personal level.
+Support is one of the best ways to see how things are actually going—and this is true while prospects are still in the sales process.
+You can identify common questions or analyze problems with you talk with these people directly.
+The only way to investigate some of these issues is to allow humans to interact with other humans on a personal level.